G4B3R-mini/Block/README.md

 - [ ] Crash Reporter
-    - [ ] In onboarding, show quick settings on second page (crash reporting checked by default, show message saying this helps development of app, but can be disabled right there), first page is welcome page, third page is theme
+    - [ ] In onboarding, show quick settings on second page (crash reporting checked by default, show message saying this helps development of app, but can be disabled right there), first page is welcome page, which shows theme and customizable toolbar, next button at bottom which goes to next page, on second page crash reporting and continue button.
-    - [ ] Add crash reporting quick access (bug icon) and add to settings at bottom
-        - [ ] Crash reporting page will have a list of crashes with X on the right, when one clicked goes to crash page
-            - [ ] crash page shows error log (# of lines then 3 dots) and optional checkbox for info like device type, time error occurred, android version, and other relevant info, and at the bottom cancel button and send
+      Cannot dismiss with back press or click outside dialog
-    - [ ] crash reporting page is not possible with crashlytics, no way to get crash list
+    - [ ] crash reporting not tested (beta build)
-    - [ ] new plan: setting to enable/disable automatic crash collection, show description: Crash reporting is reset upon app restart
-        - [ ] add worker to init app and send errors every once in a while (once a day?) since crashlytics sends crashes when app starts
+- [ ] COLORS
+    - [ ] CRITICAL: make secondary background color nicer current one is wack
+- [ ] Splash Screen
-        - [ ] find way to send user feedback
+    - [ ] shouldnt take too long, check url for tutorial
-        - [ ] could also persist crashes manually (in db for example, or proto, max 5 most recent), then when user chooses to send, go to send bug page, there user can add extra info and choose what to send or not.
-Still keeping automatic for now, but later add more granular control (instead of enable/disable, have options: Automatic, Disabled, Manual.
-For Manual option, persist and send through crashes screen)

 ## Critical